 Information theory, along with probability and statistics, can improve communication, making it easier to agree on goals and measure progress toward those goals.
 Stating these goals in precise terms often suggests a path toward achieving them.

-If you would like help clarifying and quantifying your goals, call or email to discuss your project.
+If you would like to clarify and quantify your goals in collecting and understanding data, please call or email to discuss your project.